 Transitions lenses begin to darken the moment they are exposed to UV light.
 The greater the intensity of UV radiation, the darker the lenses become.
 The moment UV rays are no longer present, the lenses begin to fade back.
 In short, Transitions lenses quickly darken when you go outdoors, and fade back fast when you return indoors.
 Most wearers report the adjustment happens so smoothly that they are unaware of it since the lenses allow you to seamlessly go from low light to bright light and everything in between.

 - Are Transitions lenses suitable for driving?

 Windshields in today's vehicles block most of the UV rays that cause Transitions lenses to activate, or darken.
 As a result, just like clear lenses, Transitions lenses do not activate inside a car.
 However, Transitions® XTRActive® lenses react to visible light so they do moderately darken behind the windshield.
 In fact, many people use them while driving.
-In addition, special-purpose Transitions Drivewear sun lenses have been developed that combine full-time polarization with photochromic technology that reacts to visible light to provide a more enjoyable driving experience.
-Finally, Transitions® Performance sunwear are available from a wide range of brand-name manufacturers of today's hottest sunglasses, bringing adaptive technology to sunwear.
-As you can see there is an entire family of Transitions brand lenses available to meet a wide range of needs.
-Indoors, outdoors, day and night.
+In addition Transitions line of adaptive sunglasses and shields are designed to enhance your vision in outdoor sports or activities.
+This includes special-purpose Transitions Drivewear sun lenses that combine full-time polarization with photochromic technology that reacts to visible light to provide a more enjoyable driving experience.

 - Are Transitions lenses appropriate to wear while working at a computer?